Hammster/wildstar-api-docs/README.md

 This repository contains the Houston user manual converted to markdown.
 For now, it will only contain the raw files.
 A static page generator will be added ASAP.

+## Useful Hints

+You can start WildStar with the `-console` parameter, to show the console press `alt + ^`.
+The `help` command gives you a further explaination on which commands are aviable inside the console.

 ## Contribute

 Big thanks to: